chrismo/talks/estimation/estimation.md

 ???
 If I limit myself to these four words,
-If all I say is 'hours' or 'days' or maybe 'hours-to-days' then the debate can stay in the realm of the vague and hopefully keep specifics from getting in the way.
+If all I say is 'hours' or 'days' or maybe 'hours-to-days' then the discussion can stay at an appropriate level for estimates, rather than presuming we know more than we do.

 ---